 Ga.
-Code Ann. § 16-3-6(a)(3) states, "[a] person shall not be guilty of a sexual crime if the conduct upon which the alleged criminal liability is based was committed under coercion or deception while the accused was being trafficked for sexual servitude in violation of subsection (c) of Code Section 16-5-46."
-Ga.
-Code Ann. § 16-3-6(b).
-"Sexual crime" is defined as "prostitution, sodomy, solicitation of sodomy, or masturbation for hire as such offenses are proscribed in Chapter 6 of Title 16."
+Code Ann. § 16-3-6(b) (Affirmative defenses to certain sexual crimes) states, "[a] person shall not be guilty of a sexual crime if the conduct upon which the alleged criminal liability is based was committed by an accused who was: (1) Less than 18 years of age at the time of the conduct such person was being trafficked for sexual servitude in violation of subsection (c) of Code Section 16-5-46 [Trafficking of persons for labor or sexual servitude]; or (2) Acting under coercion or deception while the accused was being trafficked for sexual servitude in violation of subsection (c) of Code Section 16-5-46."
+Pursuant to Ga.
+Code Ann. § 16-3-6(a)(3), "[s]exual crime" is defined as "prostitution, sodomy, solicitation of sodomy, or masturbation for hire as such offenses are proscribed in Chapter 6 of Title 16."